unkcs/gtav-sourcecode-build-guide/README.md

 3. Install Visual Studio 2012
    - Uncheck all optional components in the installer **except "Microsoft Foundation Classes for C++"** to save space due to none of them are needed for the build.
 4. Install Update 4 for Visual Studio 2012
+5. (OPTIONAL) Install Visual Studio 2022
-5. Install Incredibuild 4.0
+6. Install Incredibuild 4.0
    - If you encounter the error that the installer is "Blocked by your administrator", follow these steps:
       1. Hold Shift and right click the `incredibuild4_0.exe` file, select "Copy as path"
       2. Open Command Prompt as Administrator
       3. Paste the path and press Enter
    - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio
-6. Install OpenIV
+7. Install OpenIV
-7. (OPTIONAL) Install 3D Studio Max 2010 SDK
+8. (OPTIONAL) Install 3D Studio Max 2010 SDK
-8. Create X:\ Drive by following the steps at the bottom:
+9. Create X:\ Drive by following the steps at the bottom:
     1. Open Command Prompt
     2. Create a new folder called "GTA" to the Desktop or anywhere that you want
     3. Run `net use X: \\localhost\c$\<Path to working folder for build> /persistent:yes`
        - Example: `net use X: \\localhost\c$\Users\<username>\Desktop\GTA /persistent:yes`
-9. Create the folder `X:\gta5` and copy all folders from `GTAVSP.7z\GTA V Source` into it
+10. Create the folder `X:\gta5` and copy all folders from `GTAVSP.7z\GTA V Source` into it
-10. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK
+11. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK
-11. Open Command Prompt as Administrator and run the following commands, then close:
+12. Open Command Prompt as Administrator and run the following commands, then close:
 ```batch
 setx /m RS_TOOLSROOT X:\gta5\tools_ng
 setx /m DXSDK_DIR "C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)"